DV

 Strategy & risk

-QYLD tracks NASDAQ 100 with a covered call approach, while XYLD tracks S&P 500 Index using a covered call strategy.
+QYLD tracks NASDAQ 100 with a covered call approach, while XYLD tracks S&P 500 Index with a covered call approach.
 Beta is 0.49 for QYLD and 0.41 for XYLD, indicating XYLD is less volatile relative to the market.

 QYLD beta0.49